TodePond/TodePondDotCom/wikiblogarden/london/canon/chaos/no-escape/readme.md

 Well, usually, you do it in terms of something else.

-You take something that's already there / that's part of the shared **canon**, and you say how it differs and how it doesn't.
+You take something that's already there / that's already part of the shared **canon**, and you say how it differs and how it doesn't.

 That way, people know what you're talking about.